Reevaluate the Truck Route

 Move and improve the truck routes running through Hudson

 There are two New York State-designated truck routes through the city of Hudson and Hudson’s 3rd Ward.
-Given Hudson’s population density, underground infrastructure, proximity of houses to the road, commercial activity, and volume of pedestrians, there are likely better routes for trucks to travel from their non-Hudson origin to their non-Hudson destination.
+Given Hudson’s population density, underground infrastructure, proximity of houses to the road, commercial activity, and volume of pedestrians, there are better routes for trucks that don’t have a Hudson destination.

 New York State Authority

 As per New York State law, the City of Hudson does not have the authority to change where the State Truck Routes enter and exit the City of Hudson.
 Hudson could change the route within Hudson, so long as the entry and exit points stay the same.
-New York State is the only authority that can change the route entirely so that it would avoid Hudson all together.
+New York State is the only authority that can change the route entirely to avoid Hudson altogether.

 Make the Case for a Better Route